-This easy Mediterranean pesto pasta salad recipe comes together in minutes and is perfect for those summer get togethers!
+This easy Mediterranean pesto pasta salad recipe comes together in minutes and is perfect to go along with that summer BBQ!
 It’s loaded with lots of delicious ingredients, like basil pesto, black olives, sun-dried tomatoes, artichokes and feta.
 It’s sure to disappear fast!

 Hi friends!
 Sharing a super simple pesto pasta salad recipe.
 Well, not just any pasta salad recipe … a Mediterranean pasta salad with feta, to be exact.